Linaro/lava/doc/v2/admin-lxc-deploy.rst

 :term:`DUT` is exposed to LXC for Android testing.
 The `device_path` takes a list of paths (the path can be a symlink) which will get exposed to LXC.

+.. note:: Do not run `adb daemon` on the dispatcher host, which will grab the
+          :term:`DUT` and will hinder exposing it to LXC.
+Similarly, remove `fastboot` packages from the dispatcher host.

 .. include:: examples/device-configurations/hi6220-hikey.yaml
    :code: yaml